flightaware/dump1090/README.md

 ## Building manually

 You can probably just run "make" after installing the required dependencies.
-Binaries are built in the source directory; you will need to arrange to install them (and a method for starting them) yourself.
+Binaries are built in the source directory. "make install" will copy those binaries to "/usr/local/bin".

 "make BLADERF=no" will disable bladeRF support and remove the dependency on libbladeRF.